MarkusKonk/specleanr/README.md

 geographical, taxonomic, or temporal inconsistencies such as missing coordinates, interchanged coordinates, species name spelling mistakes, and wrong event dates.
-Environmental data, mainly in the raster format, is based chiefly on user needs, but numerous sources include WORLDCLIM (Fick & Hijmans, 2017) and CHELSA (Karger et al., 2017) for bioclimatic variables; Hydrography90m for stream or river-based hydromorphological parameters such as stream order, flow accumulation, stream power index,
+Environmental data, mainly in the raster format, is based chiefly on user needs, but numerous sources, include WORLDCLIM (Fick & Hijmans, 2017) and CHELSA (Karger et al., 2017) for bioclimatic variables; Hydrography90m for stream or river-based hydromorphological parameters such as stream order, flow accumulation, stream power index,